 Where to stay in Sydney?
-Well, just like Melbourne, Sydney has plenty of choices when it comes to somewhere to check in — boutique places, flashy five stars, backpacker hostels, and, of course, our pick: apartment rentals.
+Well, just like Melbourne, Sydney has plenty of choices when it comes to somewhere to check in — boutique hotels, flashy five stars, backpacker hostels, and, of course, apartment rentals, serviced apartments and apart-hotels.

-Just as we did in Melbourne, we got to try a huge range of accommodation over a couple of recent trips to Sydney too*.
-We’ll review our pick of the apartment rentals here and the hotels in other posts.
+Just as we did in Melbourne, we got to try a huge range of accommodation over a couple of recent trips to Sydney too.
+We’ll review our pick of the best Sydney apartment rentals here and the Sydney boutique hotels and Sydney luxury hotels we tested out in our next posts.

 It probably never needs to be said again here, but apartment rentals will always be our preference when it comes to digs if we’re in a place for more than a few days, even when that place happens to be our hometown.

 As fans of slow, local and experiential travel, we like to be able to settle into a place for a while and want to know we can shop the markets and do some cooking if it takes our fancy.
 At the very least, we want a fridge where we can keep some cheese and olives and chill some bottles of Aussie wine.

 Now it must be said that accommodation in Sydney — and Australia as a whole — can be expensive.
 There are few bargains to be had, even when it comes to apartments.
 But at least with apartments you can save money by occasionally cooking in or bunking down with family and friends — and we’ve also got some great tips for doing Sydney on a Budget.

 Where to Stay in Sydney — Best Sydney Apartment Rentals, Serviced Apartments and Apart-Hotels